AnselmoGPP/Learn_Computer_Science/topics/machine_learning_2.md

 Using NE we don't need iterating, choosing &alpha, or feature scaling.
 However, it's slow if n is very large, and we need to compute (X<sup>T</sup>·X)<sup>-1</sup> (the cost of inverting is about the cube of the dimension of the matrix).
 NE es acceptable for about n&le;10.000.

-Using GD, we need to iterate ad choose &alpha, but it works well even when n is large.
+Using GD, we need to iterate ad choose &alpha;, but it works well even when n is large.
 GD is good for n&ge;100.000.

 If (X<sup>T</sup>·X) is not invertible (singular, degenerate) we can calculate the **pseudo-inverse** (instead of the normal inverse) which always get an inverse.
 It works well, but it's not clear that it would give you a very good hypothesis.
 The reasons why (X<sup>T</sup>·X) may not be invertible are:
 - Reduntant features (linearly dependent).
 Example: if x<sub>1</sub>=size in feet<sup>2</sup>, and x<sub>2</sub>=size in m<sup>2</sup>, then x<sub>1</sub>=10.8x<sub>2</sub>